dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 cosmic desert, we can't build massive computers.
 And that limits our ability to expand into virtual universes that descend from ours.

-Basically, the complexity of a universe that can be reasonably simulated by intelligent life depends on this computational density and our ability to assemble pieces of such a massive computer.
+The complexity of a universe that can be reasonably simulated by intelligent life depends on this computational density and our ability to assemble pieces of such a massive computer.
+There are some mathematic inequalities here and I'll discuss those sometime soon.
+In my Dr. Strange article.

-###

-> Side trek: what if stars *are* such a massive network of computers,
-> because of the possible interconnectedness of all matter?
-In other
-> words, there could be a quantum virus harnessing entanglement that
-> impregnates stars with a self-replicating form of quantum
-> information, eventually transforming that star into a node in a
-> universal network.
-It's like a cosmic game of tag with stars.
-You
-> just have to physically get to each one first.

-### Quantum Broadband

-#### WTF, Comcast!!
-Where you at?

-> Or, what if matter really forms this quantum channel of
-> communication and the reason SETI hasn't picked up alien signals is
-> because their all talking on another channel.
-That's my personal
-> answer to Fermi's paradox.
-That or

 # The Connectedness of All Things